“I Make a Lot More Money Than My Boyfriend. Should I Break Up With Him?”

 I understand you are questioning finances early on and I did it too.
 I make 3x what my husband makes, and I married him anyways.
 Actually when we met I made 4x what he made….now he makes a little more.
 Money is nice but a quality person you are compatible with as a companion and life partner is so much more important.
 My husband makes me laugh everyday.
 He is a chef by trade and makes me the best food I could ever eat all the time.
 He loves me unconditionally.
 He puts up with me and I’m a very difficult person.
 I don’t think there’s a better match for me.
 So what if his salary is much less?
 He is stable on his own, able to support himself, and wants to do more financially but that’s a slow process in his field.
 That’s enough for me because the happiness I have with him is priceless.
 Enjoy the relationship you have and if it brings you the happiness you desire then start thinking of the future.
 Sometimes the things you want when you are single (monetary driven) aren’t really important when you meet the right person.
 I wish you the best and I really hope you are able to find what you are looking for.
 Keep an open mind!
 It makes all the difference!

-When I met my husband, he was a free-spirit academic as you say 🙂 (aka struggling graduate student) making less money than your husband does.
+When I met my husband, he was a struggling graduate student making very little.
 By the time we got married he had just finished his degree and gotten a job at 5X his original tiny salary, which sounded like a lot to me at the time but was also moving from small town student life to big city professional life, and honestly didn’t take long to feel not as impressive.
 I actually do remember pushing him to make more money at some point, not because we needed it, but out of competitive tendencies and comparing salaries with friends in our field.
 Over the years, he has reached to nearly 50X his original salary of when I met him 13 years ago.
 I learned that things can change a lot over time, including your perspective on the value of a dollar.
 I’ve also observed that our happiness as a couple and as individuals has definitely not correlated completely positively with income increases.

 After some of his more recent salary gains, I got pretty disappointed as a feminist that I would probably never “catch up” to his salary level.
 I’m younger and have made more money for my age than he has every year, so that was how I “justified” the difference in present day salaries in my head.
 Given how well he’s done, I’d have to be very lucky to match his salary going forward, even though we are in the same industry and I arguably have better academic credentials.
 At first I was weirdly deeply depressed that he got so many raises, because it made me feel like we’d never have the balance of equal partnership that I’d always wanted.
 Then, I volunteered more, traveled more to developing countries, and realized my privelege more and how nice it is to not only have love but also money.
 That context of thinking about others puts things in perspective for me.
 Maybe it would help for you too, even on the other side of this equation.
 You really are extremely fortunate in the grand scheme of things.